T-64: Modernisation in Ukraine

+In early 2022 Ukroboronprom was reported to be testing another modernization of the T-64BV, ordered by the Ministry of Defence of Ukraine.
+The tank has "new third-generation surveillance and sighting units" and is equipped with a new 12.7mm Snipex Laska K-2 heavy machine gun.
+It features "new up-to-date radio stations" and additional "navigation, internal and external communication systems which fully meets NATO standards."
+The exterior fuel tanks are now also protected by 12mm steel plates.

 Production history

-Different sources differ on the initial production date of the tank that is set between 1963 and 1967.
-However it is normally agreed that the T-64 formally entered service with the army in 1967 and was publicly revealed in 1970.
+Sources differ on the initial production date of the tank that is set between 1963 and 1967, but it is established that the T-64 formally entered service with the Soviet army in 1967 and was publicly revealed in 1970.
 The T-64 was KMDB's high-technology offering, intended to replace the IS-3 and T-10 heavy tanks in independent tank battalions.
-Meanwhile, the T-72 was intended to supersede the T-55 and T-62 in equipping the bulk of the Soviet tank and mechanized forces, as well as for export partners and east-block satellite states.
+Meanwhile, the T-72 was intended to supersede the T-55 and T-62 in equipping the bulk of the Soviet tank and mechanised forces, as well as for export partners and east-block satellite states.

-It introduced a new autoloader, which is still used on all T-64s currently in service, as well as all variants of the T-80 except the Ukrainian T-84-120.
-The T-64 prototypes had the same 115 mm smoothbore gun as the T-62, the ones put in full-scale production had the 125 mm gun.
+The T-64 introduced a new autoloader, which is still used on all T-64s currently in service, as well as all variants of the T-80 except the Ukrainian T-84-120.
+T-64 prototypes and the first several hundred examples produced had the same 115 mm smoothbore gun as the T-62; the T-64A and subsequent full-scale production variants had the 125 mm gun.

 While the T-64 was the superior tank, it was more expensive and physically complex, and was produced in smaller numbers.
-The T-72 is mechanically simpler and easier to service in the field, while it is not as well protected, and its manufacturing process is correspondingly simpler.
+The T-72 is mechanically simpler and easier to service in the field, and its manufacturing process is correspondingly simpler.
 In light of Soviet doctrine, the superior T-64s were kept ready and reserved for the most important mission: a potential outbreak of a war in Europe.

-In Soviet times, T-64 was mostly in service with units stationed in East Germany opposing the Chieftain-equipped units of the BAOR.
+In Soviet times, T-64 was mostly in service with units stationed in East Germany opposing the Chieftain-equipped units of the British Army of the Rhine.
 No T-64s were exported.
 Many T-64s ended up in Russian and Ukrainian service after the breakup of the Soviet Union.